sbdchd/blog/_posts/2018-10-12-autonomous-transactions-in-postgres.md

 ---
 layout: post
 title: "Autonomous Transactions in Postgres"
+description: By using another connection
 ---

 At work I was developing an import feature that needed to update around 100,000